-Associate Director Graduate Vocal Arts Program / Piano
+Associate Director Graduate Vocal Arts Program / Co-director Collaborative Piano Fellowship

 Primary Academic Program: Bard Conservatory of Music: Vocal Arts